lil-lab/post-train-for-efficient-communication/README.md

 # Post-training for Efficient Communication via Convention Formation

-This is the official repo for our paper: [arxiv link]
+This is the official repo for our paper: [Post-training for Efficient Communication via Convention Formation](https://arxiv.org/pdf/2508.06482)

 Yilun Hua, Evan Wang, and Yoav Artzi